Hauran: Syrian Civil War

-to share common grievances... ...against the al-Assad government in Dar`a".
+to share common grievances... ...against the al-Assad government in Dar'a".
 During the course of the war, they formed loosely-coordinated rebel militias, fighting under the banner of the Free Syrian Army-affiliated Southern Front, which claimed it had the allegiance of some fifty armed groups with a collective strength of 30,000 fighters.
 Anti-government Salafist armed groups, such as the Nusra Front, also gained increasing influence, at times either challenging or cooperating with the Southern Front.

 Until 2018, rebel groups controlled large areas on either side of the main north-south Damascus-Daraa highway and the Nasib border crossing, though the Syrian Army (SAA) and its affiliates controlled the highway corridor itself.
 Meanwhile, the pro-government Druze Muwahhidin Army largely stayed out of the fighting and secured Jabal al-Druze.
 In June 2018, the Syrian government launched an offensive to recapture the rebel-held areas of the Daraa and Quneitra governorates.
 By the end of the following month, the entire Hauran was under government control, including a pocket of territory in the Yarmouk basin that had previously been held by the Islamic State of Iraq and the Levant (ISIL).
 Although some rebels and their families opted to relocate to rebel-held Idlib, most rebel factions surrendered in reconciliation deals with the government and remained in their hometowns.
 A number of rebel groups also joined the Syrian Army offensive against ISIL.

 Demography

 Religion

 The Church of St. George in the city of Izra, which has a significant Christian community.

 The population of the Hauran region is religiously heterogeneous.
 The largely agrarian Sunni Muslim Arabs form a majority in the Hauran plain in Syria and Jordan and are known as Ḥawarna (singular: Ḥawrānī).
-In addition to the indigenous Ḥawarna, the plains are also populated by communities of former Bedouin tribes who gradually became settled, and Circassians who arrived over fifty years prior to the end of the 19th century.
+In addition to the indigenous Ḥawarna, the plains are also populated by communities of former Bedouin tribes who gradually became settled, and Circassians who began to arrive in the mid to late 19th century.

-The Druze form a majority in the Jabal Hauran, which is part of the al-Suwayda Governorate.
+The Druze form a majority in the Jabal Hauran, which is part of the Suwayda Governorate.
 There is a significant Christian population, both Greek Orthodox and Greek Catholic (Melkite), in the Hauran region as a whole, though most Christians are concentrated in the towns and villages straddling the western foothills of Jabal Hauran.
+(Note: In the censuses of 1927, 1943 and 1956 Christians accounted for 9%–10% of the Jabal Druze State/Suwayda Governorate.
+In her survey in 1985, historian Robert Brenton Betts noted that this rate had likely declined and that many rural Christians had moved to Suwayda city, Damascus or outside of Syria.
+Localities in the Hauran with Christian pluralities or majorities include the city of Izra and the villages of Jubayb, Namer, Bassir and Tubna in the Daraa Governorate and Aslihah, Anz, Dara, Hit, Khabab, Kharaba, Sama al-Bardan in the Suwayda Governorate.)
 A sizable Twelver Shia Muslim community, whose origins are from the Lebanese city of Nabatieh, make up about 40% of Bosra's population.